Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 Torsion Bars & Springs

-A torsion bar does the same job as a spring, except it is more compact and better suited to smaller spaces such as inside a Formula 1 car.
-The torsion bar is connected to the dampers and anti-roll bars, which are components that absorb the impacts and the shocks sent through the wheels, and they keep the entire chassis stable.
+A torsion bar does the same job as a spring, but it works using torsion rather than compression.
+This allows it to be more compact and better suited to smaller spaces such as inside a Formula 1 car.
+The torsion bar is connected to the dampers and anti-roll bars, which are components that absorb the impacts and the shocks sent through the wheels, and they keep the entire chassis stable (preventing the torsion bars from oscillating excessively).

 These components form the basis for the front suspension of an F1 car, but you’ll also find these components at the rear of the car too.
 The result of these interconnected rods, torsion bars, dampers and anti-roll bars is that the car will remain stable when going over bumps or kerbs.